Cost of Living in Detroit, MI [2025]

 There is plenty of entertainment throughout the city, though if you enjoy the local cinema, it will cost you $12 without snacks or drinks.
 You can also save a few bucks by checking out some of Detroit’s best parks and nature attractions, including Belle Isle Park, Anna Scripps Whitcomb Conservatory, or William G. Milliken State Park and Harbor.

+There's good news for renters in Detroit.
 Michigan has a flat income tax rate, though some cities charge an additional rate.
 In Detroit, the income tax rate is 2.45%, and the sales tax rate is 6.00%.
 Unfortunately for homebuyers, the state has some of the highest property taxes in the country.
+If you plan to stay a renter, you can enjoy relatively low taxes.

 Downtown Detroit